Company Logo - Home Link

 Without building a new, permanent structure on the National Mall, Beyond Granit will allow often untold and unknown stories to be shared.

-The pilot exhibition will be Beyond Granite: Pulling Together and it will be open from August 18 through September 18, 2023.
+The pilot exhibition Beyond Granite: Pulling Together and it was opened from August 18 through September 18, 2023.

-Six leading, contemporary artists will create pieces inspired by Marion Anderson’s historic performance on the steps of the Lincoln Memorial.
+Six leading, contemporary artists has created pieces inspired by Marion Anderson’s historic performance on the steps of the Lincoln Memorial.

 A crowd of 75,000 people came to the National Mall on Easter Sunday in 1939 to hear her sing after she’d been prevented from performing at Constitution Hall because of the color of her skin.